LibrariesHacked/librarylab/index.md

 A space to prototype applications that enhance the use of public libraries {: .fs-6 .fw-300 }

 A prototype is a draft.
-It explores how something could work, look, the user experience, and the functionality.
+It explores how something could work, look, and function.
 This space is to build a community around library prototypes.

 * List ideas that could be developed and shared
-* Find people that can fill any skill gaps in helping out with ideas
+* Find people that can fill any skill gaps in helping out
 * Collaborate on work to develop prototypes into demonstrable applications

 ## Principles